JohnBurger/dash7-ap-open-source-stack/docs/_docs/logging.md

 Note that you can enable different log sources separately by using cmake settings (x_LOG_ENABLED).

-On some platforms (eg those based on stm32l0) it seems necessary to reset the node before output starts appearing.
+On some platforms (e.g. those based on stm32l0) it seems necessary to reset the node before output starts appearing.
 You can do this by entering `r` and `g` (reset and go) in the JLink console.

 # RTT logging with multiple targets attached